Find the Mistake

 Voluntary Correction Program:

 Correction is the same as under Self-Correction Program.
 If the plan is not under audit, Employer B makes a VCP submission per Revenue Procedure 2016-51.
 When making the submission, Employer B must include Forms 8950 and 8951 and consider using the model documents set forth in the Form 14568 series.
-Based on the number of participants, 1200, Employer B would pay a user fee of $10,000 for a submission made in 2018.
+Based on the amount of plan assets, 12 twelve million, Employer B would pay a user fee of $3,500 for a submission made in 2018.
 VCP user fees may change in subsequent years.

 Audit Closing Agreement Program: